darozak/Advolition/README.md

     - [Done] Allow robots to identify equiment in a scan.
     - [Done] Have a basic inventory management system that allows robots to take, equip, and drop equipment.
 - Combat mechanism
-    - Add attack option.
+    - [Done] Add attack option.
-    - Allow kills.
+    - Remove dead robots from game and event log.
     - Dead robots drop equipment.
 - Generate and populate dungeons using random seeds.
     - Scatter more equipment throughout the dungeon.